smartcontractkit/chainlink-starknet/monitoring/README.md

 python3 -m http.server 4000
 ```

 - Start STOM locally.
-You will need and RPC endpoint and the address of the LINK token.
+You will need an RPC 0.9 or 0.10.x endpoint (e.g. `.../rpc/v0_10`) and the address of the LINK token.
 Make sure you `cd ./monitoring`.

 ```bash
 STARKNET_RPC_ENDPOINT="<RPC_ENDPOINT>" \